NorESMhub/NorESM/doc/output/aerosol_output.rst

   #define AEROFFL

 The AEROFFL-token tells the model to do additional radiation-diagnostics for aerosol indirect effect.
 Including #define AEROFFL to preprocessorDefinitions.h gives 8 additionally variables (+ ca. 5% CPU-time)
-Please see an overview of the additional output variables: :ref:`aeroffl_extra_output`
+Please see an overview of the additional output variables: :ref:`aerosol_output_aeroffl_variables`

 Enable diagnostics for AEROCOM